Application Whitelisting: What You Need to Know

 Tips for Creating an Application Whitelisting

-1. Before deploying any app whitelisting solution, it is important to gather an inventory of the applications without which the organization cannot work.
+1. Before deploying any app whitelisting solution, it is important to gather an inventory of the applications that the organization cannot work without.
 All these applications will mandatorily be part of the organization’s whitelisting policy.
 To enforce endpoint security, admins can also rely on a mobile device management tool (which typically also offers app whitelisting) ensuring that any app or program which is not listed in the policy will not be allowed to run.

 By whitelisting applications, IT admins can resolve all these issues and ensure that users only have access to specific applications based on their job requirements.